How to Make Money on YouTube Shorts in 2026

 The path looks something like this:

 This strategy deepens the relationship with your audience more than ads ever could.
 You can even earn by promoting automation tools to fellow creators who see your success and want to replicate it.
+See FlowShorts pricing plans to pick the right tier for your channel.

 Don't treat your Shorts and long-form videos as separate channels.
 They are two parts of the same ecosystem.
 While a Short's RPM (revenue per mille) is low, the RPM for a traditional 8+ minute video can be 10 to 50 times higher, especially in valuable niches like finance, tech, and business.